vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/robot-definition.md

 ***

-## Auto-Crafting
+## Auto-write

-Click the "Auto-Crafting" button to go to the corresponding panel.
+Click the "Auto-write" button to go to the corresponding panel.
 You only need to enter an extremely short description to get a complete definition (prompt) and its associated content.

 Some examples that can be used for automatic generation are as follows:

-* Character&#x20;
+* Character class

 {% hint style="success" %}
 Name: Rick Sanchez